Ole Black 'n' Blue Eyes

 Looks like she's all alone

-Though she's not my kind of friend
+She can bring a friend, though she's not my kind of friend

-With her ole black and blue eyes
+Old black and blue eyes

 'Cause I sold her on yesterday's

-"Come take me home" eyes
+"Come take me home", eyes

-Just so she could kick my head in
+And I can take her waltzing just so she could kick my head in

-And both of my heads had shrunk
+Oh, I do believe I was drunk and both of my heads had shrunk

-I guess her name was Tina
+I guess her name was Tina 'cause before I'd even seen her

-I was lost in her
+I was lost in her, "What's your name?"

-"Oh, take me home" eyes
+"Oh, take me home", eyes

 And Chelsea says she's got nowhere to go